-Impairment loss on fixed assets related to individual stores

-Description of Key Audit Matter

-As described in the notes to the consolidated financial statements (Significant Accounting Estimates), the Company recognized impairment loss of ¥488 million (\$4,250 thousand) on property, plant and equipment of ¥3,617 million (\$31,447 thousand) for fixed assets related to individual stores during the year ended December 31, 2021.
+Impairment loss on fixed assets related to individual stores Description of Key Audit Matter Auditor's Response As described in the notes to the consolidated financial statements (Significant Accounting Estimates), the Company recognized impairment loss of ¥488 million (\$4,250 thousand) on property, plant and equipment of ¥3,617 million (\$31,447 thousand) for fixed assets related to individual stores during the year ended December 31, 2021.
 In assessing whether there is any indication that individual stores may be impaired, the Company considers each store to be the smallest unit that generates independent cash flows and assesses whether an impairment loss should be recognized for stores for which there is an indication of impairment.
 If the total undiscounted future cash flows of each store are less than the carrying amount, the carrying amount is reduced to the recoverable amount and an impairment loss is recognized.
 As described in the notes to the consolidated financial statements (Significant Accounting Estimates), estimates of future cash flows are based on the profit plan by store under the medium-term management plan approved by the Board of Directors.

-The main assumption in formulating a medium-term management plan is sales plans by customer base.
-The sales plan for each customer segment estimates and reflects market trends in consideration of the new coronavirus infection based on changes in sales performance over the past years, and it is assumed that the impact will continue until the end of 2023.
+The main assumption in formulating a medium-term for summary consideration of the new coronavirus infection based on changes in sales performance over the past years, and it is assumed that the impact will continue until the end of 2023.
 Given that the significant assumptions used to estimate the recoverable amounts are subject to uncertainty and require management's judgement, we determined impairment loss on fixed assets related to individual stores to be a key audit matter.

-Auditor's Response

-The audit procedures we performed to assess impairment loss on fixed assets related to individual stores include the following, among others:

-- We compared the cash flow projection period with the remaining economic lives of the major assets.

-- We made inquiries of management about the medium-term management plan, which is the basis for estimating future cash flows at each store, including the impact of the new coronavirus infection on business performance and the prospect of economic recovery.

-- We compared the estimated sales plans by store base with the medium-term management plan approved by the Board of Directors.

-- We compared the estimated future cash flows of each store with sales plans by store base.

-- We compared the medium-term management plan for prior years with actual results to evaluate the effectiveness of management's estimation process.

-- For the sales plan by customer base, which

-is the basis of the medium-term

-management plan, we compared the

-outcome of trend analyses based on past

-performance.
-Also, we made inquiries

-about sales metrics reflected in the sales
+The audit procedures we performed to assess impairment loss on fixed assets related to individual stores include the following, among others: We compared the cash flow projection period with the remaining economic lives of the major assets.
+We made inquiries of management about the medium-term management plan, which is the basis for estimating future cash flows at each store, including the impact of the new coronavirus infection on business performance and the prospect of economic recovery.
+We compared the estimated sales plans by store base with the medium-term management plan approved by the Board of Directors.
+We compared the estimated future cash flows of each store with sales plans by store base.
+We compared the medium-term management plan for prior years with actual results to evaluate the effectiveness of management's estimation process.
+For the sales plan by customer base, which is the basis of the medium-term management plan, we compared the outcome of trend analyses based on past performance.
+Also, we made inquiries about sales metrics reflected in the sales plan.

-plan.